rodrigotamura/go-stack-2019/module03/react-first-project/README.md

 We can use also chained styles - same in CSS processosr like SASS (see in [Style Component](./src/pages/Main/styles.js) and [Main component](./src/Main/index.js)).

 Another feature is that **we can set a property and depending of the value it will apply another stylization in our component**.

+# Global stylization

+Let's prepare our project to have one global stylization.

+We need to create [/src/styles/global.js](./src/styles/global.js), please open this file for more information.

+Now let's import it into our [App component](./src/App.js)